ayabbear/react-calculator/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
+You can start editing the page by modifying `pages/_app.js`.
 The page auto-updates as you edit the file.

-## Learn More
+## Next.js

 To learn more about Next.js, take a look at the following resources: